Worldwide travel insurance

 What you pay for worldwide travel insurance depends on a number of factors.
 These can include:

-• Where you’re travelling to as the cost of healthcare in certain areas is pricier than others.
-This is why you’re often charged more for world wide insurance that includes the USA, Canada, the Caribbean and Mexico.
+• Where you’re travelling to as the cost of healthcare in certain areas can be more expensive than others.
+This is why you’re often charged more for worldwide insurance that includes the USA, Canada, the Caribbean and Mexico.

-• How long you’ll be away for as the longer you’re away, the more you pay.
+• How long you’ll be away for can also affect the price, as the longer you’re normally away, the more you'll pay.

 • Your age as the risk of you needing medical treatment goes up the older you get.